rcpch/playbook.rcpch.tech/docs/developer/python-specific/python-specifics.md

 These sections detail the Incubator-flavour of style choices.

+We use the [Black](https://github.com/psf/black) code formatter to ensure consistency, nad the [Pylint](https://pypi.org/project/pylint/) linter to ensure code quality.

 ## Package Management and Requirements files/folders

 We use the `pip` package manager.